p4rz1v4l26/Valorant_nightbot/readme.md

 | latam       | Latin America        |
 | na          | North America        |

-2. Copy the following code and paste it in the output of whatever custom command you want to create.
+### Copy the following code and paste it in the output of whatever custom command you want to create.
-(it will only display Rank with RR)<br>
+1. If you want to display only Rank with RR<br> `$(urlfetch https://api.kyroskoh.xyz/valorant/v1/mmr/region/username/tag)`
-`$(urlfetch https://api.kyroskoh.xyz/valorant/v1/mmr/region/username/tag)`

-3. If you want your name and tag to be shown then add use: <BR>`$(urlfetch https://api.kyroskoh.xyz/valorant/v1/mmr/region/name/tag?show=combo&display=1)`
+2. If you want your name and tag to be shown then add use: <BR>`$(urlfetch https://api.kyroskoh.xyz/valorant/v1/mmr/region/name/tag?show=combo&display=1)`

-4. If you want to display the ID, Tag, Region with rank, RR and Elo : <BR> `$(urlfetch https://api.kyroskoh.xyz/valorant/v1/mmr/region/name/tag?show=all&display=1)`
+3. If you want to display the ID, Tag, Region with rank, RR and Elo : <BR> `$(urlfetch https://api.kyroskoh.xyz/valorant/v1/mmr/region/name/tag?show=all&display=1)`

-5. if you don't want to display ID Tag,but Region with showing rank, RR and Elo: <BR> `$(urlfetch https://api.kyroskoh.xyz/valorant/v1/mmr/region/name/tag?show=all&display=0)`
+4. if you don't want to display ID Tag,but Region with showing rank, RR and Elo: <BR> `$(urlfetch https://api.kyroskoh.xyz/valorant/v1/mmr/region/name/tag?show=all&display=0)`

 # Examples